 12 of 12

 We know, we know, we seem to bring up Target any time we need a source for making our design dreams come true—especially when we're on a budget.
 So when it comes to creating a Mid-Century Modern look, Target comes through as usual!
-They sell a large variety of sofas in retro looks and colors, all of which ring in under $1500.
+They sell a large variety of sofas in retro looks and colors, most of which ring in under $1500.